Some things in life are certain: death, taxes and Arjen Robben cutting in onto his left foot and finding the corner.

 Sometimes predictability can be a beautiful thing and it's definitely the case with Robben, who is the subject of many compilations on YouTube in tribute to his archetypal cut-ins.

 The 35-year-old loves his trademark trick so much than even when he has an open goal, he'll still check back inside rather than hit it with his right - as he proved against Augsburg in September.

-Weirdly, despite his collection of worldies over the years, it still does feel as though Robben is appreciated enough.
+Weirdly, despite his collection of worldies over the years, it still does feel as though Robben isn't appreciated enough.